inab/fega-mm/all_collections/_subdomains/4_1_software_stack.md

     - level: 4
       desc: 'Production-level implementation of communication with CEGA microservices and full integration into FEGA node services according to FEGA committees.'
     - level: 5
-      desc: 'Able to update as needed, for example in response to changes in community standards (e.g. GA4GH passports) in the framework of the Federated EGA ecosystem.'
+      desc: 'Able to update as needed, for example in response to changes in community standards (e.g. GA4GH passports) in the framework of the FEGA ecosystem.'

  - indicator: '[4.1.3] Microservices/APIs specific for FEGA node operations implemented'
    connected: